AdemolaI/Artificial-Intelligence-and-Machine-Learning-with-Python/README.md

 # Predicting-Store-Purchases-using-ML-with-Python

 In this project, the obtained data "marketing_data.csv" is analysed to understand the status of a marketing campaign and propose data-driven solutions to improve the marketing campaign results.
 The marketing data was sourced from Marketing Analytics by Jennifer Crockett on Kaggle.

+Machine learning models were built to predict store purchases which have more of a continuous nature.
+The machine learning algorithms applied are:

+- Decision Tree Regressor
+- Random Forest Regressor

 ## Findings 🔍